 Happy Monday!
 While the rest of us in New England are waiting for Spring, I got into the kitchen whipping up spring treats.
-I am determined to eat my way into the season and nothing scream spring like coconut and lavender.
+I am determined to eat my way into the season and nothing screams spring like coconut and lavender.
 I decided to combine both into this coconut lavender bundt cake and it is one of the best cakes I’ve made.

 You know I love coconut, no surprise here.
 So you need to be re-introduced to one of my favorites.
 This coconut bundt cake recipe is one my friend Nancy introduced me to a few years ago and I’ve been making it every spring.
-However, this year, I decided to infuse lavender flavor into the coconut milk.
-The lavender brings a subtle floral flavor to an already moist, fluffy and tropical cake.
+However, this year, I decided to infuse lavender flavor into coconut milk.
+The lavender brings a subtle floral flavor to an already moist, fluffy, and tropical cake.
 I’ve used this similar technique in this classic vanilla bean cake, that brings lavender into your cake batter.
 It does take a little planning ahead as you want the lavender florals soaked into your milk a few hours (or overnight) prior to making the cake.
 But it is definitely worth the wait.

 Like any great bundt cake, this coconut bundt cake is light and airy.
 Whipping in as much as air possible into the butter and sugar as you cream them together (try not to over whip as this could cause streaks after you bake it).
 It may seem like a lot of eggs but it gives this cake the body you will just love.
 In addition to using coconut milk, this cake also has shredded coconut in the batter.
 The chewy coconut in the batter brings texture to an already incredible cake.

-This coconut lavender cake is finished with a sweet coconut icing and toasted coconut flakes.
+This coconut lavender cake is finished with sweet coconut icing and toasted coconut flakes.
 It is truly a spring delight and one that I think you will make over and over, just like me.
 You can customize it to your family’s favorite flavors, doesn’t have to just be lavender/floral.
-Think chocolate drizzles, fresh raspberries or even chocolate chips.
+Think chocolate drizzles, fresh raspberries, or even chocolate chips.